scaffold-eth/se-2-challenges/README.md

 > 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `sepolia` **OR** you can `yarn deploy --network sepolia`.

-> 💬 Hint: For faster loading of your dApp tabs, consider updating the `fromBlock` passed to `useScaffoldEventHistory` (in the different components we're using it) to `blocknumber - 10` at which your contract was deployed.
+> 💬 Hint: For faster loading of the Multisig tabs, consider updating the `fromBlock` passed to `useScaffoldEventHistory` (in the different components we're using it) to `blocknumber - 10` at which your contract was deployed.
 Example: `fromBlock: 3750241n` (where `n` represents its a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)).
 To find this blocknumber, search your contract's address on Etherscan and find the `Contract Creation` transaction line.

 <!-- TODO: check this later -->